Libyan flood survivors weigh water shortages against landmine risk

 CLINGING ON

-Aid organizations have flown in emergency aid and some countries have sent supplies, although international officials say much more help is needed.
+Aid organisations have flown in emergency aid and some countries have sent supplies, although international officials say much more help is needed.

 Three members of a Greek rescue team were killed in a road accident en route to Derna from Benghazi, the Greek armed forces said, while two members remain missing.